 (4) If a petition is filed by mail it must be postmarked no later than the filing deadline.
 If the filing deadline falls upon a Saturday, Sunday or holiday, the petition must be filed on or postmarked no later than the next business day.

 (5) A petition is properly completed when all relevant questions on the form provided or approved by the department have been answered and the answers contain sufficient information or statements to apprise the board and the assessor of the reasons for the appeal.
-A petition which merely states that the assessor's valuation is too high or that property taxes are excessive, or similar such statements, is not properly completed and must not be considered by the board.
+A petition which merely states that the assessor's valuation is too high or that property taxes are excessive, or similar types of statements, is not properly completed and must not be considered by the board.
 If, at the time of filing the petition, the taxpayer does not have all the documentary evidence available which he or she intends to present at the hearing, the petition will be deemed to be properly completed for purposes of preserving the taxpayer's right of appeal, if it is otherwise fully and properly filled out.
 However, any comparable sales, valuation evidence, or other documentary evidence not submitted at the time the petition is filed must be provided by the taxpayer to the assessor and the board at least seven business days, excluding legal holidays, prior to the board hearing.
 A copy of the completed petition must be provided to the assessor by the clerk of the board.
-Any petition not fully and properly completed must not be considered by the board (RCW 84.40.038
+Any petition not fully and properly completed cannot be considered by the board (RCW 84.40.038

 ) and a notice of the board's rejection of the petition must be promptly mailed to the taxpayer.
 See: WAC 458-14-066